-If you accept the invitation, you’ll just need to provide a password and a few details like your name, institution, and specialties in order to claim your account and log into Scholastica for the first time.
+If you accept the invitation, you’ll just need to create a password and enter a few details like your name, institution, and specialties in order to claim your account and log into Scholastica for the first time.

 Congratulations!
 You'll now be able to login to Scholastica at any time using the email address on the screen (the one that was used to invite you) and the password you just chose.

-NOTEPlease do NOT create more than one account -- when you make a second account using a different email address than the one used to invite you, you will not be able to access the manuscript to which you were invited.
+Please do NOT create more than one account — when you make a second account using a different email address than the one used to invite you, you will not be able to access the manuscript to which you were invited.

 Accepting or declining reviewer invitations when you already have a Scholastica account